unplugin/unplugin-vue-cssvars/README.md

    revoke?: boolean

    /**
-    * preprocessor
-    * the unplugin-vue-cssvars package does not integrate a preprocessor,
-    * when you want to use unplugin-vue-cssvars in the preprocessor file,
-    * please pass the preprocessor to unplugin-vue-cssvars
-    * @property { sass | less | stylus }
-    */
-   preprocessor?: PreProcessor

-   /**
     * Specify the file to be compiled, for example,
     * if you want to compile scss, then you can pass in ['** /**.sass']
     * @property { ['** /**.css', '** /**.less', '** /**.scss', '** /**.sass', '** /**.styl'] }